Fitts's law: Extensions to two or more dimensions

 In its original form, Fitts's law is meant to apply only to one-dimensional tasks.
 However, the original experiments required subjects to move a stylus (in three dimensions) between two metal plates on a table, termed the reciprocal tapping task.
 The target width perpendicular to the direction of movement was very wide to avoid it having a significant influence on performance.
 A major application for Fitts's law is 2D virtual pointing tasks on computer screens, in which targets have bounded sizes in both dimensions.

 Fitts's law has been extended to two-dimensional tasks in two different ways.
 For navigating e.g. hierarchical pull-down menus, the user must generate a trajectory with the pointing device that is constrained by the menu geometry; for this application the Accot-Zhai steering law was derived.

 For simply pointing to targets in a two-dimensional space, the model generally holds as-is but requires adjustments to capture target geometry and quantify targeting errors in a logically consistent way.

-Multiple Methods can be used to determine the target size :
+Multiple Methods have been used to determine the target size :